 Because wind is an element that varies rapidly over very short periods of time it is sampled at high frequency to capture the intensity of gusts, or short-lived peaks in speed.
 Since the introduction of MMS, wind speed and direction are sampled every 1/4 second.
 One minute average values are obtained and then used to produce the final 10 minute mean and hourly mean values sent in the SYNOP and HCM reports.
 10-minute averaged winds reported in the SYNOP message are for the period HH-20 to HH-10.
-Hourly mean winds in the HCM message and gusts reported in the SYNOP message are for the period HH-70 to HH-10.
+Hourly mean winds in the HCM message and gusts reported in the SYNOP message are for the SYNOP message are for the period HH-20 to HH-10.